y-naught/NURBSJS/readme.md

 This software is currently compiled using the typescript compiler and then made browser-ready by Browserify.
 I intend to move this to WebPack at some point during the prototyping phase.

+The current version of the software can be accessed at http://www.nurbsjs.com

 ### Compiling

 If you have not done so already, install the node packages used in the system.